 Optional: I left the cut edges of my ribbon organizing shelves alone, but the cut edges can be sharp.
 If you want to cover the edges, add some colorful Washi tape over each edge before hanging the shelves on the wall.

-How to Attach Ribbon Organizing Rack to a Wall
+How to Attach this Ribbon Organizing Rack to a Wall

 Starting at the bottom of the frame, begin attaching the metal shelves to the wall by screwing in the other side of each corner brace into the wall with screws.